Executive Coaching & Development

-Lets face it; leadership development has become a catch phrase.
+Let’s face it; leadership development has become a catchphrase.
 Hiring organizations are just as responsible as the professional guidelines for what varieties of executive coaching programs exist out there.
-This is precisely the reason why, as a leader within the field, having partnered with Fortune 500 organizations from various industries, we stand by our results through detailed evaluation of marked changes based on evaluative metrics.
+This is precisely the reason why, as a leader within the field, has partnered with Fortune 500 organizations from various industries, we stand by our results through a detailed evaluation of marked changes based on evaluative metrics.
 There’s a strong collaborative platform between goals and competencies and results.
 Just ask any Center for Work Life client, and they will tell you, the percent of executive level vacancies that were actually filled with an internal promotion vs. an external hire, and the percent of promotions that actually came from the high-potential pool we worked with.

-Deciding to engage a coach can originate from the individual themselves, from HR, or from upper management.
-Coaching is not the magic button to solve all business challenges and is not advice giving or mentoring.
-Coaching is a valuable resource wherever there is need to:
+Deciding to hire an executive coach can originate from the individual themselves, from HR, or from upper management.
+Executive coaching is not the magic button to solve all business challenges and is not advice giving or mentoring.
+Executive coaching is a valuable resource wherever there is a need to:

 Coaching is a partnership between the coach and the coachee.
 Each partner agrees to specific goals and desired outcomes.
 These adjustments allow the individual to grow and develop in their current roles, prepare for future opportunities, achieve optimal performance for business success and gain a competitive edge in the marketplace.

-1. Be able to create a supportive environment where responsibility is shared
+1. Create a supportive environment where responsibility is shared

-2. Be able to encourage actions that support the organization rather than personal interests
+2. Encourage actions that support the organization rather than personal interests

-4. Be able to have freedom to set strategy and change direction
+4. Have freedom to set strategy and change direction

-5. Be able to earn genuine trust, respect, and admiration from your team through best communication
+5. Earn genuine trust, respect, and admiration for your team through best communication

-6. Be able to influence performance and business impact beyond expectations
+6. Influence performance and business impact beyond expectations

 Needs and topics addressed within these categories include: management styles, situational leadership, developing leadership qualities, executive recruitment training, work life balance, emotional intelligence training, work performance, stress management in the workplace, stress management activities, time management activities, team development, problem solving activities, management consulting training programs, professional communication, assertive communication coaching, interpersonal skills for top performers, effective communication styles, communication techniques, public speaking skills, presentation skills, and conflict management strategies.